cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

-Scientific Drilling Project several years after the 2008 earthquake [@cui2014], which show $\sigma_{Hmax}$ to be more orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake.
+Scientific Drilling Project several years after the 2008 earthquake [@cui2014], which show $\sigma_{Hmax}$ to be more orthogonal to the fault trace, suggesting that much of the right-lateral component of shear stress was released during the earthquake. *check on this!
+At this depth, the results may not be that different!
+Look at magnitudes as well!*

-![Topographic and tectonic horizontal stresses (taken from the most likely estimates of $p(T|D)$ in the Wenchuan rupture region (black and red crosses) with horizontal maximum stress orientation data taken from before the 2008 Wenchuan event from the World Stress Map [@heidbach2009] (purple arrows), and horizontal maximum stress orientation data from after the earthquake at the WFSD-1 drill hole [@cui2014] (blue arrows).
+![Topographic and tectonic horizontal stresses (taken from the most likely estimates of $p(T|D)$ in the Wenchuan rupture region (black and red crosses) with horizontal maximum stress orientation data taken from before the 2008 Wenchuan event from the World Stress Map [@heidbach2009] (purple arrows).
 Other symbology is the same as in Figure \ref{fig:lms_map}.
 Stresses shown are downsampled from grid resolution by a factor of 9.
 \label{fig:lms_stress_map}](../figures/lms_map_stresses_rot.pdf)

 However, the orientation of the tectonic (and total) stresses near the Wenchuan